Menu

 g++4.7 -std=c++11 hello-world.cpp -Icpp-netlib/http/src/ -Icpp-netlib/message/src/ -Icpp-netlib/uri/src/ -I/opt/boost/boost_1_54_0 -lcppnetlib-http-client

-(almost there, now I get /usr/bin/ld: cannot find -lcppnetlib-http-client
+(almost there, now I get /usr/bin/ld: cannot find -lcppnetlib-http-client)

-After a round of tacking on libraries while I continued to get undefined reference
+After a round of tacking on libraries while I continued to get undefined reference errors, I gave up and decided it was time to get a makefile ready.

 For reference (or shame, or disgust, or trivia), the one-liner I had at this point had grown to